 Mobilize the intestine to the upper left side of the recipient and place it in a warm, wetted compress.

-Open the retroperitoneal space using the surgical microscope (or magnifying spectacles) with a 5-7x magnification and expose the abdominal aorta and inferior vena cava by blunt preparation with cotton swabs.
+After mobilizing the duodenum and proximal jejunum, respectively, using the surgical microscope (or magnifying spectacles) with a 5-7x magnification, expose the abdominal aorta and inferior vena cava by blunt preparation with cotton swabs.
 Do not separate the abdominal vessels.

 Elevate the abdominal vessels using two micro needle holders without injuring the lumbar veins and position the Cooley vascular clamp (Figure 4A).